Apply to PD 98-1530 as follows:

 Requirements for Federal Awards (Uniform Guidance) (2 CFR § 200).
 Please be advised that

 the guidelines contained in NSF 15-1 apply to proposals submitted in response to this

 Proposals are welcome at any time during the year for the Paleoclimate Program but, investigators are encouraged to submit proposals early in the fiscal year.
 Proposals to the P2C2 competition must adhere to the current deadline.

 Supports research on the natural evolution of Earth's climate with the goal of providing a baseline for present variability and future trends through improved understanding of the physical, chemical, and biological processes that influence climate over the long-term.

-The Geosciences Directorate and the Office of Polar Programs have joined in creating the annual Paleo Perspectives on Climate Change (P2C2) competition in paleoclimate global change research.
+All four Divisions in the Geosciences Directorate have joined in creating the annual Paleo Perspectives on Climate Change (P2C2) competition in paleoclimate global change research.
 Researchers are encouraged to consider the P2C2 competition as a possible source of support for their global change research.

 Since proposals eligible for funding in the P2C2 competition are not eligible for funding in the Paleoclimate Program, researchers are strongly advised to contact the Director of the Paleoclimate Program for guidance as to the suitability of their proposed research for either program.